Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Villefranche-sur-mer - towns in southern franceThe view from above of Villefranche-sur-Mer ©CRT Cote d'Azur France/Pierre Behar

 Villefranche-sur-Mer has such a laid-back and unpretentious vibe you may not want to leave.
-I stopped in for an hour and ended up having lunch, and walking the length of town.
+I stopped in for an hour and ended up having lunch and walking the length of town — which tells you everything about how the place attaches itself to you.

 Seaside street of Villefranche-sur-MerThis beachfront street in Villefranche-sur-Mer is an ideal spot to stop for lunch